-Project:Filter has been developed as part of Andrew Reid's doctoral studies at Glasgow Caledonian University.
-The research project queries the development and application of a serious game for the purpose of raising awareness of noPILLS. noPILLS was a pan-European research project that investigated methods of intervention beyond technological upgrading in order to reduce micropollution in public and private water supplies.
+Project:Filter was developed as part of Andrew Reid's doctoral studies at Glasgow Caledonian University.
+The research project queried the development and application of an applied game for the purpose of raising awareness of noPILLS, a pan-European research project that investigated methods of intervention beyond technological upgrading in order to reduce micropollution in public and private water supplies.
 The game aimed to address the following identified research outcomes from noPILLS which stated:

 Theme 6: Consolidating existing knowledge, ensuring transparency and facilitating access to information

 "Peer education may be an effective way to encourage behaviour change around disposal."